danyfang/TensorFlow-Documentation-HTML/README.md

 .md to .html.

-I've created an additional file tensorflow.html in directory tensorflow/api_guides/tensorflow.html, it is a duplicate of the index file in the same directory, you can just search the file name to directly access the documentation.
+I've created an additional file tensorflow.html in directory tensorflow/api_guides/python/tensorflow.html, it is a duplicate of the index.html file in the same directory, you can just search the file name to directly access the documentation.